opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/devops.md

 In addition, it could also have optional interactions with:

 * [Policy Service](../product-plane/policy.md): to optionally validate stage transitions and _Tasks_ and _Activity_ results
-* [Notification services](../utility-plane/notification/index.md): to optionally send policy evaluation events and/or stage transition events
+* [Observer APIs](../utility-plane/observer/index.md): to optionally send policy evaluation events and/or stage transition events

 #### Registry